SoftwareTrinkets/software-trinkets-website/content/posts/2D-Game/index.md

     };
     bullets.push({sprite: newBullet, direction: direction, target: wedge });

-And then looping through them all, to update the location of each one, and checking if any one of them hit their target yet
+And then looping through them all, to update the location of each one, and checking if any one of them hit their target yet.

     bullets.forEach((current, i) => {
         current.sprite.x += (current.direction.x * (delta * 3));